Frequently Asked Questions

 As part of the scheduled service our Service Engineer will inspect the whole system to ensure all parts whether mechanical or electrical are working and are performing well.
 Effluent quality will be checked as will the system fluid levels so when needed, a tanker is organised.
 We provide a complete service so you can enjoy total peace of mind.

 General Binding Rules came into effect for small sewage discharges from septic tanks and sewage treatment plants on 1st January 2015.
 Owners of Septic Tank's which discharge to a watercourse need to take action by 1st January 2020 to remain compliant with environmental regulations.
-For more information please read our Guidance on General Binding Rules and for more information on how we can help, visit our Septic Tanks 2020 regulations web page.
+For more information on your obligations please read our Guidance on General Binding Rules and for more information on how we can help, visit our Septic Tanks 2020 regulations web page.

 Here at Wendage Pollution Control Ltd., we supply and supply and install sewage treatment systems which comply with EN 12566-3 (below 50 PE) or EN 12255 (above 50 PE) so you can be assured of their quality and performance.
 EN12566 and EN12255 are both British and European Standards.